DeTrusty as a Service

 The example loaded the source descriptions for the K4COVID federation.

-If you want to update the source descriptions, create a file /DeTrusty/Config/endpoints.txt
+If you want to update the source descriptions, you need to update the file /DeTrusty/Config/rdfmts.ttl inside your Docker container.

-After the new source description file was generated as /DeTrusty/Config/rdfmts.ttl
+After the new source description file was generated as /DeTrusty/Config/rdfmts.ttl, you need to reload the metadata service in order for the changes to take effect.

-docker exec -it DeTrusty restart_workers.sh
+docker exec -it detrusty restart_metadata_service.sh

 Web Interface